This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 6. Brooklyn Crab

-Brooklyn Crab brings all the best of the Maryland shore on the weekends when you can’t escape the city: the sprawling outdoor bar is one of many cool things to explore in Red Hook.
-Think crab and lobster rolls, oysters and plenty of Old Bay.
+When it comes to food, think crab and lobster rolls, oysters, and plenty of Old Bay.
 It’s especially good if you have kids: lots of space for little ones to run around without disturbing the older ones drinking.

 Hidden Bars in New York City